Skip to main content Skip to footer site map

 • 6 min.
 Read

-• Last Updated: 05/05/2023
+• Last Updated: 02/21/2025

 Table of Contents

-The U.S. Citizenship and Immigration Services (USCIS), an agency of the Department of Homeland Security, requires the completion of the Form I-9, Employment Eligibility Verification, to establish that an employee is eligible to work in the U.S. In addition to proving employment eligibility, the Form I-9 is used to verify an individual's identity by requiring the individual to provide the employer with acceptable documents as evidence of identity and employment authorization.
+The U.S. Citizenship and Immigration Services (USCIS), an agency of the Department of Homeland Security, requires the completion of the Form I-9, Employment Eligibility Verification, to establish that an employee is eligible to work in the U.S. In addition to proving employment eligibility, Form I-9 is used to verify an individual's identity by requiring the individual to provide the employer with acceptable documentation as evidence of identity and employment authorization.

-What Is the Form I-9 Used For?
+What Is Form I-9 Used For?

-As noted above, the Form I-9 is used to verify the identity and employment authorization of individuals hired to work in the U.S. Federal law requires employers to only hire individuals who are legally permitted to work in the U.S., including:
+As noted above, the Form I-9 is used to verify the identity and employment authorization of individuals hired to work in the U.S. Federal law requires employers to hire only individuals who are legally permitted to work in the U.S., including:

 • U.S. citizens